mikeathan/nodeherder/README.md

 - add functionality to enable/disalbe a trigger
 - add log window in frontend

+BUGS:

+- Non bridge new device
+  when new nont Bridge device joins because it hasnt Id, we build one Id on regisration.
+So we cant store it in metrics straighr away. we would have to set it up afterwards
+  Also not sure if server is restarted that we have stored that information eg device id in the store, TO be tested -

 TODO

-deviceconfig.enabled - to enable/disable device

-error reporting - important
+-Non bridge devices . eg HTTP need more investigation/testing -error reporting - important
-metrics repo - keep for x days ?
+-metrics repo - keep for x days ?